 Knowing when to make the transition to a better documentation tool is a tough question to answer.
-The short answer is there is no short answer.
+The short answer is that there is no short answer.
 In Industry 4.0, a strategic approach to any digital transformation project will need to consider:

 - Strategic Business Goals